Can GPs Prescribe ADHD Medication in New Zealand? What the New Rules Mean for Adults

 What training will GPs and Nurse Practitioners have?
 Do I have any cause for concern?

-There are also no plans to monitor if GPs or Nurse Practitioners have completed adequate training or are consistently adhering to the Ministry of Health's Clinical Principles Framework [5].
+There are no plans to monitor if GPs or Nurse Practitioners have completed adequate training or are consistently adhering to the Ministry of Health's Clinical Principles Framework [5].

-Professional bodies do not appear fully aligned either: In November 2025, the Royal Australian and New Zealand College of Psychiatrists released a statement calling for mandatory accredited training and ongoing professional development and stressed the need for only highly trained clinicians to diagnose ADHD [6].
+Professional bodies do not appear fully aligned: In November 2025, the Royal Australian and New Zealand College of Psychiatrists released a statement calling for mandatory accredited training and ongoing professional development and stressed the need for only highly trained clinicians to diagnose ADHD [6].
 In contrast, the Royal New Zealand College of General Practitioners ran a brief webinar series where only an hour was dedicated to "advanced diagnostic skills" for ADHD.

 What this means in practical terms is that someone seeking ADHD care should not assume every GP or Nurse Practitioner will be trained or able to provide diagnosis or medication.
 Expect to ask questions, take time choosing the right pathway, and be cautious of any service suggesting ADHD diagnosis or medication can be done quickly or without a comprehensive process.